- Themes, Motifs and Key Ideas

 Compare the ways in which outcasts are treated in The Crucible and The Dressmaker.

 Before writing our topic sentences, we need to look at our key words first.
 The keywords in this prompt are outcasts and treated.

 So, who are considered outcasts in the two texts?
-Outcasts can be those of traditionally lower classes, they can be characters with physical flaws or those that are different to others, or those who do not abide by the standards of their respective societies.
+Outcasts can be those of traditionally lower classes, they can be characters with physical flaws, those that are different to others or those who do not abide by the standards of their respective societies.

 - In The Crucible: Tituba, Abigail, John Proctor or even Martha Giles can be considered as outcasts.

 We also need to look our second key word ‘treated’.
 How would we describe the treatment towards these characters?
-Are they treated nicely or are they mistreated and discriminated?
-Do ALL members of that community have that same treatment towards those outcasts or are there exceptions? – Remember this point because we might be able to use this to challenge the prompt.
+Are they treated nicely or are they mistreated and discriminated against?
+Do ALL members of that community have that same treatment towards those outcasts or are there exceptions?
+Remember this point because we might be able to use this to challenge the prompt.

-[We’re going to skip the Step 2: brainstorm today, but if you’re familiar with LSG teachings, including the THINK and EXECUTE strategy discussed in my How To Write A Killer Text Response ebook, then you’ll be good for this part.]
+We’re going to skip Step 2: Brainstorm today, but if you’re familiar with LSG teachings, including the THINK and EXECUTE strategy discussed in my How To Write A Killer Text Response ebook, then you’ll be good for this part.

-Both texts portray outcasts as victims of relentless accusations or rumors, seeking to engage the pathos of the audience towards those who are marginalized.
+Both texts portray outcasts as victims of relentless accusations or rumours, seeking to engage the pathos of the audience towards those who are marginalised.